bharath1995/Android-Google-Maps/README.md

 # Android-Google-Maps
-Draw polyline as you walk.Draws polyline for every 1 meter and  service provider is GPS.
+Draw polyline as you walk.Draws polyline for every 10 meter and  service provider is GPS.I have uploaded only the souce directory.